This entry is part 2 of 16 in My Search for Truth — Wes T.

 James Allred

 Hello Wes.
 I have read the Book of Mormon many times during my life.
 For the most part, I have read it in the way almost all mormons read it.
 As a ritual.
 I hope I don’t offend anyone.
 But from my lived experience, that descriptions feels correct to me.
 During the past 5 years I have studied the Book of Mormon 8 times cover to cover.
 Each time I have studied it I have studied it with a different question, in order to truly read it for the first time with a true intent to study as opposed to spend 20 minutes a day in a ritual.
 The most recent time I studied it, I did so to understand what exactly is the gospel of salvation taught in the Book of Mormon.
 This link is a quick summary of what it teaches: http://i.imgur.com/dndZclj.jpg Their were two fascinating findings to me from this study.
-1)… Read more »
+1) What the Book of Mormon (which contains the fullness of the gospel) does not teach. and 2) That the description of what happens after the resurrection and final judgment are inconsistent with what is taught in sunday school today.
+So my question for you, how do you reconcile this disconnect?
+Or have you even noticed this disconnect?
+Why does the Book of Mormon teach that everyone goes to hell, subject to the Devil, never to return after the judgement, except only those who accepted Christ in this life and endured to the end?
+This group also includes children who died and… Read more »

 James Allred